Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 It is against the law to disclose or publish any of the following information:

 If you are visited by someone from the United States Census Bureau, here are some RECOGNITION TIPS to assure the validity of the field representative;

 Lake Effect is a transformative plan for Wayzata’s lakefront that reconnects residents to Wayzata’s greatest asset, Lake Minnetonka.
 The project includes six elements:

-The first phase, the renovation of Lake Street and the Plaza Park, will begin construction in the fall of 2019.
+The first phase, the renovation of Lake Street and the Plaza Park, will begin construction in the spring of 2020.

 It is a partnership between the City of Wayzata and the Lake Effect Conservancy.
 The public dollars from the City and other organizations such as Three Rivers Parks are funding the redesign of Lake Street and the Plaza Park – everything north of the railroad tracks (Phase One).
 In addition, the City did receive a grant from the state specifically for the upgrade of the railroad crossings – this portion will also be included in Phase One.
 The Boardwalk, the Eco Park and the Depot Park (everything south of the railroad tracks) will be funded with private dollars raised by the Lake Effect Conservancy.
 It is approximately $5 million dollars of public funding and $10 million dollars of private funding.

 Civitas, an award winning landscape and urban design firm based out of Denver, Colorado is designing all aspects of the project with much input and engagement with the City of Wayzata, community members and stakeholders.
 The design for this project has already received an award by the American Society of Landscape Architects